Overall vacancy in the Houston industrial market is at 9.2%, up from 6.0% in January 2020.

-Overall vacancy is at 7.3%, up from this time last year at 6.0%, due in part to the 1.3 million sq. ft. of vacant space delivered to the market in January—85% of the total 1.5 million sq. ft. completed.
-Of the record-breaking 25.4 million sq. ft. currently under construction, 60% of that space is available for lease.
-The vacancy rate for Class A properties is at 14.1%, up from 7.5% this time last year.
-The asking price for industrial properties is currently at an average monthly rate of $0.62 per sq. ft., up from this time last year at $0.60 per sq. ft.
+Vacancy increases to 9.2%.
+Overall vacancy in the Houston industrial market is at 9.2%, up from 6.0% in January 2020.
+The increase in vacancy is due in part to 1.4 million sq. ft. delivered vacant to the market so far in 2021.
+In addition, there is 10.6 million sq. ft. currently under construction, with 66% of that space available for lease.
+The vacancy rate for Class A properties is at 19.4%, up from Q4 2020 at 18.6%, although up more significantly from January 2020 at 15.8%.
+The Houston industrial market has recorded 2.0 million sq. ft. of leasing activity—which is comprised of both new leases and renewals—compared to this time last year at 2.6 million sq. ft.
+The asking price for industrial properties is currently at an average monthly rate of $0.65 per sq. ft., up from this time last year at $0.61 per sq. ft., due primarily to the new product added to the market.

 Director of Research